Note: This program is at capacity but is maintaining a waitlist. Apply now as a spot may become available in future.

 - Ask your landscaper for a fully itemized invoice and receipt to provide clarity on landscaping materials and costs.

 - We want your plants to survive and thrive as much as you do!
 Please give plants a mulch depth of 2 inches over the entire xeriscape area, and a depth of 4 inches around tree and root area.
 Ensure that mulch is not touching the trunk of the tree, but is 3-4 inches away from the trunk.

 - The Town of Okotoks wants to encourage and reward you for your water conservation efforts!

 - With growing demands on water supply and potential droughts, it is everyone’s responsibility to rethink appropriate water use.
 As up to 30% of summer residential water is utilized on lawns and gardens, xeriscaping can play a significant role in reducing potable (treated) water consumption.

 Why should I have an irrigation assessment if I have an irrigation system in place?

 A xeriscape landscape needs less water than a traditional landscape.
-Participating in an irrigation assessment will help to optimize your irrigation system so that it provides water when and where your new landscape needs it.
+Participating in an irrigation assessment (after May 15) will help to optimize your irrigation system so that it provides water when and where your new landscape needs it.
 Save water, and protect your investment!